You know the place; where it’s all cozy, warm, snuggly and safe, very safe!

-What if for one day, you could overturn your regular behaviour, push the boundaries and try something new?
+What if for one day, you could overturn your regular behavior, push the boundaries, and try something new?
 To try something different – how do you know it wouldn’t end up being the best decision ever for you and your condition?

 So, today I urge you to be brave.
-To take one tiny step outside of your comfort zone and do something different.
+Take one tiny step outside of your comfort zone and do something different.
 What do you have to lose?
 What is the worst that can happen?
 As Eleanor Roosevelt said:

 There is a beautiful big world out there just waiting for you to be brave, be bold and take that step out of your comfort zone – remember, just one step!!